jooolia/gsoc_Rcy3_vignettes/weekly_reports/weekly_report_2016-07-15.md

 ## July 11th 2016 - July 15th

-This week I mostly worked on my posters for Viruses of Microbes meeting in Liverpool UK.
+This week I mostly worked on my posters for Viruses of Microbes meeting in Liverpool UK (repository for poster is [here](https://github.com/jooolia/RCy3_VOM_poster).
 So in lieu of a report I have created a revised list of what I would like to do next:

 ### While at VOM:
 - edit first blog post that I had written